 Heroin is an opioid.
 It is derived from morphine, a natural opiate extracted from the seed of certain types of poppies.
 It is very addictive and comes in different forms.

-Pure heroin is a white powder, but it can be a brown powder or a black, sticky material called black tar heroin.
+Pure heroin is a white powder, but it can also be a brown powder or a black, sticky material called black tar heroin.
 Heroin is often cut with other substances to make it last longer.

 It is a Schedule I drug, which is the most addictive type of illicit drug.